inderpreet/py_e14_holiday_lights_and_music/README.md

 This project uses python and the following requirements:
 - flask
 - flask_restful
+- flask_cors
 - bluepy

 ## Installation/Building
+for now, you should run a pip install -U for all the above dependencies.
+I would write a script but I am too lazy

 ## Making Changes

 ## Sample Use cases
+open a terminal in the py_rest_api folder and run
+'''
+    python server.py
+'''
+then open up chrome and point to the IP address or name of your raspberry pi with portnumber 5000 as 192.168.0.26:5000

 ## Troubleshooting and FAQ